mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 redirecting users to the login if they access a restricted page etc.

-_Ember Simple Auth can be used as a browserified version that exports a global as well as as an AMD build that can be used e.g. with Ember App Kit or Ember CLI.
+_Ember Simple Auth can be used as a browserified version that exports a global as well as as an AMD build that can be used e.g. with or Ember CLI.
 This README covers usage with Ember CLI; using it with Ember App Kit or via the browserified distribution is analogous._

 When Ember Simple Auth is included in an application (see the [Installation instructions](#installation) for documentation on the various